 The median pre-tax annual salary (from all sources) in 2020 among survey respondents was $119,000.
 That’s a $10,000 two-year increase from the Salary Report data taken from 2018.

 “The work that civil engineers do, regardless of whether it is planning, design, construction, or maintenance, is essential if our nation’s economy is going to continue to function,” said ASCE President Dennis D. Truax, P.E., DEE, D.WRE, F.NSPE, F.ASCE.

 “The infrastructure that we create and manage is the foundation for daily life.
 As a result, civil engineers have found creative ways to continue to work during the pandemic, and their dedication has been recognized in many ways, including continued improvement in their compensation.”

 The report is based on survey information from ASCE members with this year’s edition drawing from 3,156 responses.
-The typical respondent was a male in his early 40s with a bachelor’s or advanced degree and about 19 years of professional experience.
+The respondents were primarily male (83%) with an overall average of 18.9 years of experience.